Agile learning…

 Sunday and out with the static grass, the base of 2mm fibres mixed from various bags as I went and applied to scenic cement.
 Immediately I used lacquer spray to build up depth and variation with 4mm and eventually 6mm fibres through the morning with no break, no need to wait for material to dry.
 The only requirement was not to let the lacquer hit the first layer to hard as it can flatten the 2mm grass very easily.

-Using well understood methods, tools and materials comfortable in my hand, uninterrupted by the process, only life itself was no rest cure but it was a balm, it did help soothe a busy mind.
-Painting, weathering and making structures are usually good things to work on in these moments.
-However sometimes you want to create more - I had always ruled scenic work out, but now I see my own benefits from adopting Chris’s approach.
-It strikes me this is more about ‘flow’ than the technicalities of planning and sprinting and what not.
+Using methods, tools and materials that are comfortable in my hand, uninterrupted by the process, only life itself was no 'rest cure; but it was a balm, it did help soothe my busy mind.
+Painting, weathering and making structures are usually good things to work on in these moments, however sometimes you want to create something more natural - I had always ruled scenic work out, but now I see my own benefits from considering Chris’s approach.
+It strikes me that personally this is more about ‘flow’ than the technicalities of planning and sprinting and what not.
 Flow, flow through the process, through the craft, through our hands, our heads and through our hearts.
 Until next time, more soon…

 Donate